 Transparency International Defence & Security would like to announce the initial phase of the 2019 edition of the Defence Companies Anti-Corruption Index (DCI).

-The purpose of the Index is to set the standard for transparency in the defence sector and to explore what companies are publicly committing to in terms of anti-corruption.
-The Index has a global reach and will assess 143 defence companies across 35 countries.
-The index was first published in 2012 with a second edition in 2015, and the latest edition is set to be published in 2019.
+The DCI sets standards for transparency, accountability and anti-corruption programmes in the defence sector.
+By analysing what companies are publicly committing to in terms of their openness, policies and procedures, we seek to drive reform in the sector, reducing corruption and its impact.
+The DCI will assess 145 of the world’s leading defence companies across 39 countries.
+The Index was first published in 2012 with a second edition in 2015, and the latest edition is set to be published in 2019.

-Unlike the 2015 version, this edition of the Index will assess companies through publicly available information only.
+In one the most significant changes to the methodology, TI DS will this year base the research only on what companies choose to make publicly available.
 The decision to exclude internal information from the evaluation reflects our increased focus on transparency, public disclosure of information, incident response and the practical implementation of anti-bribery and corruption programmes.

 Our assessment of a company’s individual anti-bribery and corruption record is based entirely on publicly available information.
 In particular, we will review the company’s website, including any available reports, for evidence of robust anti-corruption systems, as well as any functioning hyperlinks to other relevant online materials.
 In reviewing your company’s materials, we will assess the completeness and accessibility of the information, in particular:

-Yes – companies may offer feedback and comments about the methodology to TI using one of the following opportunities:
+Yes – companies may offer feedback and comments about the methodology to TI by emailing the team at firstname.lastname@example.org

 Feedback is welcome from all users of the index including governments, civil society, journalists and companies.